Parents

 Uniform Store

-Orders and money for new uniforms may be sent to school with the students and the order will be passed on to the uniform store to be filled the next time it is open or orders may be placed online.
+Orders and money for new uniforms may be sent to school with the students and the order will be passed on to the uniform store to be filled, orders may be placed online and will be sent home with students once filled.

 Fresh Fruit Friday